 Accuracy.
 Drake’s accuracy (1579) was about 9′ for measurements on shore and 21′ for those at sea (DNG).

 All methods of determining longitude require comparing local time with the simultaneous time at a reference meridian (e.g., Greenwich).
-The difference in time, multiplied by 15°, yields the difference in longitude.
+The difference in time in hours, multiplied by 15°, yields the difference in longitude.

 No celestial object hovers over a single point of the Earth’s surface (although Polaris comes close).
 During the course of a day, as a result of the Earth’s rotation, the GP of a star traces a circle on the Earth’s surface.
 That circle is at a fixed latitude (determined by the declination of the star) but the longitude of the GP can only be determined if you know the local time.
 And you need to know the longitude of the GP if you want to calculate the longitude of the ship.